 PPG, Tyson Gross scored from the tough angle from the left side 11 seconds after the first penalty of an initial 5-on-3 expired.

-5:14 SCSU (3-4) – Barrett Hall tallied on a wrist shot nine seconds after St. Cloud State's major power play expired.
+5:14 SCSU (3-4) – Barrett Hall tallied on a wrist shot during a rush that came nine seconds after St. Cloud State's major power play expired.

 TICKETS: Single-game tickets and 5-game mini plans for DU hockey's 2025-26 campaign are on sale now.